Collard de Beaufort

 WHO I AM

 Under my lead, the Vision Zero Youth Council holds monthly meetings to educate our members on traffic safety and how we could work together to not only raise awareness for the issue but also promote safer practices - for drivers, bikers, and pedestrians alike - and encourage stronger traffic laws.
 I continue to oversee the VZYC, and have recently helped create international chapters and partnerships.
-Our international chapters can now be found in Rwanda, Nigeria, and the U.K, and we have partnerships with non-profit organizations in Mali and Gambia!
+Our chapters can now be found in Massachusetts, Michigan, Rwanda, Nigeria, and the U.K, and we have partnerships with other non-profit organizations in Mali and Gambia!

 Lifesavers National Conference on Highway Safety Priorities